-When the dimension $n$ (of the primitive part of cohomology) is odd the distinction between $\SO(n)$ and $\Ogrp(n)$ is not really seen (essentially as $\Ogrp(n)$ acts trivially on the Dynkin diagram).
-The case of an even $n$ is markedly different (as this time $\Ogrp(n)$ acts non-trivially on the Dynkin diagram).
-If we consider the relevant homogeneous space, the space of isotropic $1$-dimensional subspaces in the orthogonal $n$-dimensional vector space, the poset of Schubert varieties is not a total order; there are two mid-dimensional incomparable Schubert varieties (which are permuted under $\Ogrp(n)$).
-On the other hand the strata given by height and Artin invariant seems to form a linearly ordered stratification.
-The solution to this conundrum is that there is a deformation invariant, the Hodge discriminant which, depending on its value, excludes one of the mid-dimensional strata and leaves us with a linearly ordered set of strata.
+When the dimension $n$ (of the primitive part of cohomology) is odd the distinction between ${\SO}(n)$ and ${\Ogrp}(n)$ is not really seen (essentially as ${\Ogrp}(n)$ acts trivially on the Dynkin diagram).
+The case of an even $n$ is markedly different (as this time ${\Ogrp}(n)$ acts non-trivially on the Dynkin diagram).

 Apart from these complications that appear when $n$ is even, our strategy for finding cycle class formulas is the same whether $n$ is even or odd.
-Just as for the abelian case (cf., \lcite{ekedahl10::cycle+class+e+o+strat}) we work with a space of complete flags extending the Hodge filtration and first obtain formulas there for the classes of strata that are in bijection with the Schubert cells on the complete flag space (of $\SO(n)$).
+Just as for the case of abelian varieties (cf., \cite{ekedahl10::cycle+class+e+o+strat}) we work with a space of complete flags extending the Hodge filtration and first obtain formulas there for the classes of strata that are in bijection with the Schubert cells on the complete flag space (of ${\SO}(n)$).